myokoym/mireru/README.md

-# Mireru - Flexible File Viewer
+# Mireru - Flexible File Viewer Keyboard Friend

 A file viewer with a focus on flexibility by Ruby/GTK3.

+A friend of a keyboard.

 ## Installation